MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-extensions-vat-group.md

 ---
-title: The GST/HST Group Management Extension | Microsoft Docs
+title: The GST/HST Group Management Extension
-description: You can engage with other businesses to form a GST/HST group, and act as either a member or representative of the group when reporting GST.
+description: 'You can engage with other businesses to form a GST/HST group, and act as either a member or representative of the group when reporting GST.'
 author: bholtorf
 manager: annbe
 ms.service: dynamics365-business-central